Table of Contents

 Entity conversions are a way of changing the legal status of a business from one type to another.
 There are different methods of entity conversions, including statutory conversion, a merger, or a non-statutory conversion

 Statutory conversions are recognized as the most common conversion since the process is rather simple and affordable.
 Compare to other methods such as a merger, or a non-statutory conversion.
 These choices involve much more paperwork and the decision-making of relevant members, which makes them more complicated and wastes a lot of time.

 A merger or a non-statutory conversion involves forming an entirely new business entity, followed by a vote to approve a merger between two separate businesses into a new entity.
 What makes it so unpopular to businesses is because of the transferring process.
 You will need to transfer the assets from your former entity to another and cease your original business.

-Pros and Cons of converting an LLC to C Corp in Delaware
+Pros and Cons of converting an LLC to C a Corp in Delaware

 A limited liability corporation combines the convenience and flexibility of a partnership or sole proprietorship with the higher risk protection of a corporate structure.
-LLC owners (known as “members”), like corporate shareholders, have limited liability, which means that their personal obligation to the firm is limited to the amount they have invested and does not extend beyond that to pay corporate losses or debts.
+LLC owners (known as “members”), like corporate shareholders, have limited liability.
+This means that their personal obligation to the firm is limited to the amount they have invested and does not extend beyond that to pay corporate losses or debts.

 A C corp is a type of business entity structure like an LLC or corporation.
 C corp is also a tax classification accessible to both corporations and LLCs, albeit corporations are more commonly utilized.
 The C-corporation is called after the Internal Revenue Code section (subchapter “C”) that describes its tax status.

 So before making the conversion of one business, it is wise to draw out the benefits and drawbacks of the conversion so that you can prepare for what will be coming.